 Issuer State of Israel.
 Title of Security State of Israel Jubilee Fixed Rate Bonds (Seventh Series).
-Aggregate Principal Amount \$750,000,000.
+Aggregate Principal Amount \$1,235,000,000.
 Maturity Dates Your bond will mature on the first calendar day of the month during which the first, second, third, fifth or tenth anniversary, as the case may be, of the Issue Date of your bond occurs.
-Issue Dates 1st, 8th, 15th and 22nd of the month.
+Issue Dates 1st and 15th of the month.
 To purchase a bond of a specific Issue Date, your subscription must be accepted before such Issue Date (or before such other day as may be announced).
-Denominations You may buy each bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
-Interest The bonds will bear interest from (and including) the Issue Date until (but not including) the maturity date, at a fixed rate announced one (1) Business Day prior to the first day of the sales period for the bond.
-Bonds will not earn or accrue interest after maturity .
-Payments Interest will be paid every May 1, November 1 and upon maturity, except that for bonds issued between April 2 and May 1 and between October 2 and November 1 of each year, the first interest payment will be made on the second interest payment date following their Issue Date.
+Denominations You may buy each Jubilee Fixed Rate Bond in a minimum denomination of \$25,000 (and integral multiples of \$5,000 in excess of \$25,000).
+You may buy each Jubilee Fixed Rate Financing Bond in a minimum denomination of \$100,000 (and integral multiples of \$25,000 in excess of \$100,000).
+You may buy each Maccabee Fixed Rate Bond in a minimum denomination of \$5,000 (and integral multiples of \$500 in excess of \$5,000).
+Limitations Jubilee Fixed Rate Financing Bonds may only be purchased if financed by an Authorized Institutional Lender.
+Interest The bonds will accrue interest from (and including) the Issue Date until (but not including) the maturity date, at a fixed rate determined by the State of Israel and announced not less than one (1) Business Day prior to the first day of the sales period for the bond.
+The bonds will not earn or accrue interest after maturity .
+Payments Interest will be paid every May 1, November 1 and upon maturity, except that for bonds issued on April 15 and October 15 of each year, the first interest payment will be made on the second interest payment date following their Issue Date.
 When the bonds become payable, you will receive the face amount of the bonds in U.S. currency.
 Limitations on Transfer You may not assign or transfer the bonds, except in certain special instances.
 Risk Factors There are certain risks relating to the bonds, which investors should ensure they fully understand.
 See "Risk Factors."
-Book Entry Bonds Bonds are issued in book-entry form.
+Book Entry Bonds The bonds are issued in book-entry form.
 Certificates will be issued only to government agencies, pension funds, financial institutions and employee benefit plans that so request at the time of purchase.
-Fiscal Agent The bonds will be issued pursuant to a fiscal agency agreement, dated as of February 16, 2001, as amended, between the State of Israel and The Bank of New York, as fiscal agent, paying agent, transfer agent and registrar.
-Taxation For a discussion of United States tax consequences associated with the bonds, see "United States Taxation" in the accompanying prospectus.
-Investors should consult their own tax advisors in determining the foreign, United States federal, state, local and any other tax consequences to them of the purchase, ownership and redemption of the bonds.
+Fiscal Agent The bonds will be issued pursuant to a fiscal agency agreement, dated as of February 3, 2010, as amended, between the State of Israel, Computershare Inc. and Computershare Trust Company, N.A. (collectively, "Computershare"), as fiscal agent, paying agent, transfer agent and registrar.
+Taxation For a discussion of United States tax consequences associated with the bonds, see "United States Taxation."
+Investors should consult their own tax advisors in determining the non-United States, United States federal, state, local and any other tax consequences to them of the purchase, ownership and disposition of the bonds.
 Governing Law The bonds will be governed by the laws of the State of New York, except with respect to the authorization and execution of the bonds, which will be governed by the laws of the State of Israel.